The Lego Movie (soundtrack): Overview

-The film marks Mothersbaugh's second collaboration with Phil Lord and Christopher Miller after Cloudy with a Chance of Meatballs (2009) and 21 Jump Street (2012).
-He worked on the score of the film, simultaneously with the music production of their forthcoming film 22 Jump Street, also directed by Lord and Miller and is a sequel to 22 Jump Street.
+The film marks Mothersbaugh's third collaboration with Phil Lord and Christopher Miller after Cloudy with a Chance of Meatballs (2009) and 21 Jump Street (2012).
+He worked on the score of the film, simultaneously with the music production of their forthcoming film 22 Jump Street, also directed by Lord and Miller and is a sequel to 21 Jump Street.
 The score was recorded at Trackdown Studios, Sydney during late-2013 and 2014.

 In an interview with Entertainment Weekly, Mothersbaugh stated "We were looking for sounds that created a universe for the LEGOs that was unique [...]
 I started assembling a sonic palette off of old analog synths that I used with DEVO and newer circuit bent (Note: Mothersbaugh explained about circuit bending in an interview with Deadline Hollywood, saying:"If you go on YouTube, you can see these people who pull out all these crazy, electronic Speak and Spells to Elmo dolls and Casio keyboards and combine the sounds.
-It’s circuit bending.
+It's circuit bending.
 These people even have their own circuit bent instruments.
 They are the vocabulary of modern music.
 So I looked at a lot of that gear, and I created this palate of electronic sounds.") things that I got in the past three or four years and then just kind of borrowing from electronic music through the years.
 You think of LEGOs as these rigid horizontal and vertical pieces.
 But to see them as clouds and explosions, or water running [...] it made me want to come up with sounds that were as interesting as the way they were making the film look."
 Hence, Mothersbaugh created an electronic and orchestral score, the later consisted of a 40-piece choir and about 100-players to emphasize the story and allow the directors Lord and Miller which sound will suit for the film.

 The duo wrote the original song "Everything is Awesome" before the shooting of the film.
 In an interview with Fox News, Mothersbaugh says the song "was supposed to be like mind control early in the film.
 It's totally irritating, this kind of mindless mantra to get people up and working.
 It's like the whip crack on their back, but then by the end of the movie it morphs into, instead of being just a mindless, go-to-work song it becomes about co-operation and people working together to do bigger things."
 He recorded several versions of the track which appears throughout the film in varying contexts.
 However, according to him, the version sung by The Lonely Island, was "one of his favourite".

 With the exception for The Lego Batman Movie (2017), which was composed by Lorne Balfe, Mothersbaugh returned to score music for The Lego Ninjago Movie (2017) and the direct sequel, The Lego Movie 2: The Second Part (2019).
 The remix version of "Everything Is Awesome" performed by Tween Dream was featured in the sequel, and a spin-off track titled "Everything's Not Awesome" was created.